PollyHannah/Phylogenomic-study/novel_genomes/assembly.md

 # Assembly steps
+This repository outlines how I sequences, assembled, and annotation novel megalocytivirus genomes to include in this study.
+It also houses data asspciated with the squening, assembly and annotation process (although some files were too big to upload here).

 To assemble novel genomes I'm using the following software:
 * FastQC (version version 0.12.1)
 * Fastp (version version 0.23.2)